 Radical Healing Annex (2007 Chapel Hill Road), Durham

-This four-week course, Koru 2.0, is appropriate for practitioners who want to deepen their skillset and practice in community, for anyone who has taken the first Koru class, for those who'd like a refresher course, or beginners who are ready to dive in at a slightly deeper level.
+This four-week course, Koru 2.0, is appropriate for students who want to meditate in community, for anyone who has taken the first Koru class, for those who'd like a refresher course, or beginners who are ready to dive in at a slightly deeper level.

 In keeping with the values of the venue, Radical Healing, this course is offered on a sliding-scale basis.
 Open to barter arrangements.